On copyright

 Free use

-The law permits the use of a protected work for personal purposes without a remuneration having to be paid to the author for such uses.
+The law permits the use of a protected workIntellectual property creation in literature and art (as well as computer programmes) exhibiting an individual and therefore unique character.
+Said individual character is the prerequisite that a work can be protected. for personal purposes without a remuneration having to be paid to the authorNatural person creating a work for such uses.
 Such free uses are based on common sense.
 Everyone may, for example, record his or her own interpretation of a play, or translate the lyrics of a song for their own use.
 The law goes even further: it actually extends the personal sphere to the circle of friends and relatives.
 It requires, however, that such friends or relatives are closely related or linked to one another.

 Permitted uses against payment